Preparing Your Child for Back to School

 There are many areas of executive functioning, however three essential cognitive processes managed are:

-Working Memory – the ability to remember information long enough to apply that information, as well as being able to edit information held based on experiences.
+The ability to remember information long enough to apply that information, as well as being able to edit information held based on experiences.
 Children use working memory when they read instructions, remember those instructions, perform a task, and edit and add to the understanding of those instructions for better performance in the future.
 Thinking about making a paper airplane, remembering how to make one the next time, and learning to make a better airplane over time.

-Mental Flexibility – the ability to shift responses and attention depending on what a situation requires.
+The ability to shift responses and attention depending on what a situation requires.
 For example, working with a group to complete a project, like making a bird feeder out of recycled materials, requires fixing mistakes, compromising, and re-imagining materials to make it work.

-Inhibitory Control – the ability to resist temptation and control emotions.
+The ability to resist temptation and control emotions.
 An example of this skill developing is a child throwing a tantrum when they don’t get their way: the older the child, the less acceptable this behavior is because we expect them to have inhibitory control.

 Occupational therapists and speech language pathologists can work to improve children’s executive functioning abilities, and they might suggest establishing daily routines in order to help your child develop the skills and ability to be a good problem solver.
 Complete freedom from a schedule can make children anxious, but routines can offer security and structure.
 Once children understand the time it takes to complete tasks and how much they can accomplish during a given time period, they’ll be better able to handle new tasks and activities.